Theory of Operation

 The project grew from a practical problem in WebRTC: browser-based voice communication was plagued by background noise (keyboard clicks, HVAC, crowd noise, fan hum) that conventional noise suppression handled poorly, either leaving too much noise or introducing the characteristic warbling, underwater artifacts of aggressive spectral subtraction.
 Valin's hypothesis was that a machine learning approach trained specifically on speech could do better.

-The original paper, A Hybrid DSP/Deep Learning Approach to Real-Time Full-Band Speech Enhancement, was presented at ITRW on Speech Communication in 2018.
+The original paper, A Hybrid DSP/Deep Learning Approach to Real-Time Full-Band Speech Enhancement (arXiv:1709.08243), was presented at the IEEE Multimedia Signal Processing Workshop in 2018.
 It has since been widely cited in the speech enhancement literature and influenced subsequent neural audio processing work at companies including Google, Microsoft, and Amazon.

 RNNoise is a recurrent neural network using Gated Recurrent Units (GRUs), a variant of LSTM that uses fewer parameters and trains faster while retaining the ability to model temporal dependencies across variable-length sequences.
 The key difference from LSTM is that GRU combines the forget and input gates into a single "update gate" and merges the cell state with the hidden state, reducing the parameter count by roughly 25% per layer.
 The architecture is deliberately small: the network has roughly 100,000 parameters total, making real-time inference feasible on hardware as constrained as embedded processors with no dedicated GPU.